The Problem: A Flawed Approach to Online Safety

 A visual, single-page infographic that compares the government's ban with the PCDSL framework.

 Let the people in charge know you support a smarter approach to online safety.
-Below is a list of key contacts and a template you can use to email them all at once.
+Use the tools below to email or tweet at the key decision-makers.
 You can also contact your local MP.

 Copied to clipboard!